Carlisle: Industrial Revolution

 Although Carlisle continued to garrison soldiers, becoming the headquarters of the Border Regiment, the city's importance as a military town decreased as the industrial age took over.
 The post of Governor of Carlisle as garrison commander was abolished in 1838.

 In the early 19th century textile mills, engineering works and food manufacturers built factories in the city mostly in the Denton Holme, Caldewgate and Wapping suburbs in the Caldew Valley.
 These included Carr's of Carlisle, Kangol, Metal Box and Cowans Sheldon.
 Shaddon Mill, in Denton Holme, became famous for having the world's 8th tallest chimney and was the largest cotton mill in England.

 The expanding industries brought about an increase in population as jobs shifted from rural farms towards the cities.
 This produced a housing shortage where at one point 25,000 people in the city only had 5,000 houses to live in.
 People were said to be herded together with animal houses, slaughter houses and communal lavatories with open drains running between them.
 Living conditions were so bad that riots were common and some people emigrated.
-The problem wasn't solved until the end of the 19th century when mass housing was built west of the city walls.
+The problem was not solved until the end of the 19th century when mass housing was built west of the city walls.

 In 1823 a canal was built to Fisher's Cross (Port Carlisle) to transport goods produced in the city.
 This enabled other industrial centres such as Liverpool to link with Carlisle via the Solway.
 This was short-lived and when the canal operators ran into financial difficulty the waterway was filled in.
 A railway was built in place of the canal.

 Carlisle became a major railway centre on the West Coast Main Line with connections to the east.
 At one time seven companies used Carlisle Citadel railway station.
 Before the building of the Citadel railway station the city had several other railway stations, including London Road railway station.
 Carlisle had the largest railway marshalling yard in Europe, Kingmoor, which, reduced in size, is operational and used by railfreight companies.

 The Strand Road drill hall opened in 1874.